BenjaminWolfe/dotfiles/manual-customizations.md

   or wherever you want `invite.ics` files to be added by default
 - Under **Accounts**, disable iCloud
 - Under **Alerts**, just uncheck everything

-## 1Password

-It's easiest to set up 1Password from your phone:

-- Log in (fingerprint)
-- In the upper right, go to each account, business and home, in turn
-- For each, also in the upper right, go to _Set Up Another Device_
-- Copy the secret key
-- On your Mac, you may want to sign in in Chrome as well as the app

-Then in the app, under Settings, set _Security_ the way you like it:

-- Require password **Every 30 days** (like Signal), if this is available
-- Lock after the computer is idle for **Never**, for a personal laptop (since I keep it mostly at home)
-- Uncheck **Lock on sleep…** (since my laptop goes to sleep often)

-Then set up 1Password CLI, if applicable.
-In the app, in the upper left, click **Settings** > **Developer**, and check **Integrate with 1Password CLI**.

-To really enjoy 1Password, I also [hobbled Google Password Manager][1password-chrome-cleanup] on my personal laptop so it wouldn't get in the way!

 ## Insomnia